sosy-lab/cpachecker/doc/SpecificationAutomata.md

 * list of actions (_Actions_), which are executed, if assertions are held;
 * assumption (_Assume_), which is a C-expression, that is passed to the other CPAs for evaluation after actions execution;
 * identifier of the state, in which automaton will transfer, if assumption is evaluated as true (_Goto_).

+The invariants (_StateInvariants_) are handled analogously to _Assume_'s which is also a C-expression.
+**NOTE**: Currently, the grammer uses the keyword `ASSUME`, but this will be fixed in later itarions

 The semantics of the operations are presented in the next section.